maelle/simplymaelle/content/post/2017-04-30-radioedit.md

 ---
-layout: post
+title: 'Radio edit: an improved scraping of and look at Radio Swiss classic program'
-title: "Radio edit: an improved scraping of and look at Radio Swiss classic program"
+slug: content/post/2017-04-30-radioedit
-comments: true
+comments: yes
 ---